NaifAlsultan/microfrontends-example/README.md

 # Microfrontends Example

-This repository is an example of how microfrontends can be implemented and integrated at runtime via JavaScript.
+This repository is a detailed example of how microfrontends can be implemented and integrated at runtime via JavaScript.
 The solution was inspired by [Cam Jackson's article](https://martinfowler.com/articles/micro-frontends.html).

 ## Terminology